 Pectus excavatum (also known as sunken chest syndrome) is not preventable, but it is treatable.
 While some live a normal, active lifestyle with pectus excavatum, the treatment of more severe cases includes surgery.
 Searching for options when it comes to sunken chest can be overwhelming.

-Thankfully there is a minimally invasive solution called the Nuss Procedure.
+Thankfully there is a minimally invasive surgery called the Nuss Procedure.
 A minimally invasive procedure is carried out by entering the body through the skin or through a body cavity or anatomical opening, but with the smallest damage possible to these structures.1

 Zimmer Biomet has developed the Pectus Support Bar, in collaboration with Dr. Donald Nuss, for patients seeking a less invasive treatment option.
 As a result of these efforts, this less invasive procedure combined with use of the Pectus Support Bar implant has become a widely accepted method for surgeons treating pediatric patients with pectus excavatum.2